 Housing Program Implementation Status Continue /Modify/Delete Funding Source: Conservation & Development Responsible Agency/Dept.: Conservation & Development Timeframe: 2015 - 2016: Review existing ordinance and development patterns.
 2016 - 2017: Draft outline of revised ordinance and meet with stakeholder groups 2017 - 2018: Determine whether or not to draft and adopt revised ordinance Program 22: Density Bonus & Other Development Incentives In accordance with State law and the County's Residential Density Bonus Ordinance, the County provides density bonuses to qualified new housing projects consistent with State law.
 The County will continue to update its ordinance as State law changes.
-Currently, the housing development must have: (1) at least 5 percent of the total units affordable to very-low income households; (2) at least 10 percent of the total units affordable to lower income households; or (3) at least at least 10 percent ownership in a planned development for moderate income, or (4) 100 percent senior housing development.
-If one of these conditions is met, a developer is entitled to a density bonus of 20 percent (5 percent for ownership) of the maximum density permitted in the underlying zone plus other development concessions or incentives (e.g. modified standards, regulatory incentives, or concessions).
-Affordability must be maintained for a minimum of 30 years.
-The County has utilized density bonuses to facilitate the development of affordable housing.
-Eight-year Program Objectives: - Continue to offer density bonuses and other development incentives to facilitate affordable housing development. - Continue to provide information regarding the Density Bonus Ordinance to developers at the application and permit center in DCD as well as during preapplication meetings.
-The Driftwood Residential Project in Bay Point included six affordable units with three new units on-site and three rehabilitated single-family residences off-site.
+Currently, the housing development must have: (1) at least 5 percent of the total units affordable to very-low income households; (2) at least 10 percent ownership in a planned development for moderate income, or (4) 100 percent senior housing development.
+If one of these conditions is met, a developer is entitled to a density bonus of 20 percent (5 percent for ownership) of the maximum density permitted in the underlying zone plus other The Driftwood Residential Project in Bay Point included six affordable units with three new units on-site and three rehabilitated single-family residences off-site.
 Bay Point Family Apartments, a 193-unit multifamily apartment project entered into a Density Bonus Developer Agreement with the County.
 The project was completed in 2017 and includes 191 affordable units.
-In 2020, the County granted entitlements for a 284-unit apartment project in the unincorporated Walnut Creek area that requested a density bonus.
-This project includes 12 very low-income units and 24 moderate-income units.
-The County recently approved entitlements for two projects with density bonus requests.
-The two projects are a 22-unit apartment complex in Rodeo (approved in 2021) and a 100-unit apartment in Bay Point (approved in 2022).
-The County will continue to update the Density Bonus Regulations in the County Ordinance Code for consistency with current state law.
-Amend and continue Funding Source: Conservation & Development
+In 2020, the County granted entitlements for a 284-unit apartment project in the unincorporated Walnut Creek area Continue /Modify/Delete Amend and continue ncome households; or (3) at least at least 10 percent ownership in a planned development for moderate income, or (4) 100 percent senior housing development.
+If one of these conditions is met, a developer is entitled to a density bonus of 20 percent (5 percent for 2017 and includes 191 affordable units.
+In 2020, the County granted entitlements for a 284-unit Continue to provide information regarding the Density Bonus Ordinance to developers at the application and permit center in DCD as well as during pre-application meetings.
+Funding Source: Conservation &amp; Development Regulations in the County Ordinance Code for consistency with current state law.